evanvolgas/reflectedintelligence/_posts/2025-06-07-moral-compass-of-machines.md

 Instead of evaluating only the outputs of AI systems, process-based approaches monitor how systems reach their decisions.
 By tracking reasoning paths and internal states, these methods aim to detect misalignment even when outputs appear benign.[^20]

 This approach connects to broader work on AI interpretability—building systems transparent enough that humans can verify their decision processes.
 As models grow more powerful, process-based oversight may become essential for maintaining meaningful human control.
-This relates to our recent article on [blueprint for self-reflective AI](/2025/06/03/blueprint-for-reflective-ai/), where we explored how process transparency enables more robust AI systems.

 ### Value Learning from Diverse Sources